-The Office of Surveyor-General Victoria undertakes a Survey Audit Program to monitor standards of surveys lodged with Land Use Victoria and gauge compliance by practitioners with regulations and directions.
+The Surveyor-General Victoria undertakes a Survey Audit Program to monitor standards of surveys lodged with Land Use Victoria and gauge compliance by practitioners with regulations and directions.

 The key components of the Survey Audit Program are below, including checklists and categories of non-conformances to help surveyors prepare plans and field records.

 The Survey Audits Database, which interacts with the Victorian Online Titles System (VOTS), facilitates the selection of surveys for audit from which surveyors are selected for audit.
 The database contains information about:

 - plan number (subdivisions, applications, Crown surveys)

 Current targets are for 120 surveys and 33 per cent of practising licensed surveyors to be audited per year.
 It is estimated that there are 350 to 400 practising surveyors who lodge surveys with Land Use Victoria per year.